Non-English versions of The Simpsons: Spain

 The Spanish voice acting is performed in standard Castilian accent.
 The show is translated to the standard Spanish dialect, accounting for some differences in vocabulary from its Hispanic American counterpart.
 Regional accents, as would be present in the original English cast (e.g., Willie's Scottish accent) are also dubbed into the standard Castilian accent so as to avoid representing specific Spanish regional accents with the stereotypes associated in English to characters of that accent.
 Several fans of the series and the rest of the Spanish cast were devastated after the death of Carlos Revilla due to his fame as Homer Simpson, and Antena 3 had to find a substitute for Revilla's voice (as opposed to Dan Castellaneta's).
-Finally, Carlos Isbert, a popular voice actor who had been a supporting actor on the Revilla's team, now voices Homer.
+Finally, Carlos Ysbert, a popular voice actor who had been a supporting actor on the Revilla's team, now voices Homer.

 Revilla also dubbed the appearance of KITT in the episode "The Wizard of Evergreen Terrace", like he did in Knight Rider.
 There are other characters that conserve their frequent voice in Spain: like Mulder and Scully from The X-Files, or Sideshow Bob and his brother Cecil.
 They are dubbed by the same actors who dub Kelsey Grammer and David Hyde Pierce in Frasier.
 (With Cecil this only occurs in his first appearance.)
-In the Spanish version of The Simpsons Movie, the Tom Hanks cameo was dubbing by his habitual voice in Spain.
+In the Spanish version of The Simpsons Movie, the Tom Hanks cameo was dubbing by his habitual voice in Spain, Jordi Brau.
 In European Spanish, the rest of the family characters are played by Margarita de Francia (Marge), Isacha Mengíbar (Lisa) and Sara Vivas (Bart).
+Vivas also directs the dubbing of the series nowadays.

 The Spanish version of The Simpsons also distinguishes itself by using more literal translations of what the characters are saying.
-Jokes and pop cultural references from the original English version are generally maintained.
+Jokes and pop cultural references from the original English version are generally maintained, although it is also known for including Spanish pop cultural references and creating its own jokes.
 In 2000, the Spaniard version was awarded the Best Simpsons Dub in Europe by FOX.

-Brazilian Portuguese
+Portuguese

+Brazil

 In Brazil, The Simpsons is dubbed into Brazilian Portuguese by Audio News studio in Rio de Janeiro.
-The voice for Homer/Abe is Carlos Alberto, Marge is Selma Lopes, Lisa is voiced by Flavia Saddy and Bart is voiced by Rodrigo Antas.
+The voice for Homer/Abe is Carlos Alberto, Marge is Selma Lopes, Lisa is voiced by Nair Amorim and later by Flavia Saddy and Bart is voiced by Rodrigo Antas.
 Some of the name of the characters is adapted to a similar name in Brazilian Portuguese or translated, when there are words or names in the Brazilian Portuguese language.
-For an example the character Gil, his name is pronounced Jil, like the singer Gilberto Gil, for translations: Snowball is called Bola de Neve, and Santa's Little Helper is called Ajudante do Papai Noel.
+For an example the character Gill, his name is pronounced Jil, like the singer Gilberto Gil, for translations: Snowball is called Bola de Neve, and Santa's Little Helper is called Ajudante do Papai Noel.
 Kwik E 'Mart, the first season is Mercadinho.
 Homer's friend, Lenny has an accent from the Brazilian northeast.

+Portugal

-Unlike Brazil, in Portugal, and it airs in its original version with Portuguese subtitles.
-However, The Simpsons Movie was subtitled, (even though the original version with subtitles also came out in Portuguese theaters).
+Unlike Brazil, in Portugal, the show airs in its original English with Portuguese subtitles.
+However, The Simpsons Movie was dubbed, (even though the original version with subtitles also came out in Portuguese theaters).